-Daniel Potoczniak is licensed as a Psychologist in the Commonwealth of Pennsylvania, as well as the States of New York and New Jersey.
+I am licensed as a Psychologist in the Commonwealth of Pennsylvania, as well as the States of New York and New Jersey.
 Through PSYPACT, I am also able to practice teletherapy in approximately 30 other states (with about 10 others on the way).
 I'm also a board certified psychologist through the American Board of Professional Psychology (ABPP).
-After receiving a Bachelor's degree in English from Georgetown University with a minor in Music, I earned my PhD in Counseling Psychology at the University of Florida, and earned his PhD upon completing an internship at the University of Pennsylvania.
-He remained at the University of Pennsylvania to complete a postdoctoral fellowship through the center for Counseling and Psychological Services (CAPS), which focused on promoting the welfare of individual students as well as the greater University community.
-After several years in private practice, he earned board certification to demonstrate his commitment to helping others through psychological services.
+After receiving my Bachelor's degree in English from Georgetown University with a minor in Music, I earned my PhD in Counseling Psychology at the University of Florida and then completed a pre-doctoral internship at the University of Pennsylvania.
+I remained at the University of Pennsylvania to complete a postdoctoral fellowship through the center for Counseling and Psychological Services (CAPS), which focused on promoting the welfare of individual students as well as the greater University community.
+After several years in private practice, I earned board certification to demonstrate my commitment and dedication to supporting others' well being through psychological services.

-Board certification indicates that after earning his PhD, Dr. Potoczniak completed further written examination, his psychotherapy work was reviewed by a body of examiners, he completed oral examination before a group of certified psychologists, and he was then granted certification by the national board to demonstrate his competence in providing high-quality services in Counseling Psychology.
+Board certification indicates that after earning my PhD, I completed further written examination, which was reviewed along with my psychotherapy by a body of national psychological examiners, before whom I completed additional oral examination.
+At the completion of this process, the Board granted me certification to demonstrate competence in providing high-quality services in Counseling Psychology.

-Dr. Potoczniak’s work with individuals is typically “integrative,” meaning that each person's treatment is tailored for that individual from a variety of therapeutic approaches.
-Having been trained in psychodynamic, humanistic, and cognitive-behavioral treatment, Dr. Potoczniak uses these styles of therapy according to each person's therapeutic needs.
-Additionally, he strives to maintain working knowledge of current psychological research so that each individual benefits from up-to-date clinical information and research findings in the field.
+My therapeutic work is integrative, meaning that each person's treatment is individually tailored from a variety of possible therapeutic approaches.
+Having been trained in psychodynamic, humanistic, and cognitive-behavioral treatment, treatment considers and often blends these styles of therapy according to each person's unique therapeutic needs.
+Additionally, I strive to maintain working knowledge of current psychological research so each individual benefits from up-to-date clinical information and research findings in the field.

-Dr. Potoczniak's earlier career focused on psychological research in development of identity, and he was most prominantly published in the Handbook of Counseling and Psychotherapy with Lesbian, Gay, Bisexual and Transgender Clients.
-He currently focuses his efforts, though, on full-time psychotherapy and psychological/forensic evaluation.
+While my earlier career focused on psychological research in development of identity, with my work being most prominantly published in the Handbook of Counseling and Psychotherapy with Lesbian, Gay, Bisexual and Transgender Clients and peer-reviewed journals, my current focus is rather on full-time psychotherapy and psychological/forensic evaluation.
 This evaluation most often occurs in consultation with court systems and other community resources that can help a person solve their difficulties.